The Donegal Overcoat - Brown

 - But it can easily be shortened by a tailor - a good four inches without interrupting the balance

-- It can also be lengthened slightly if needed, by around 2cm
+- It can also be lengthened, by around 5cm

 - The body can also be narrowed, but isn't recommended, as the style is supposed to be roomy, easy to wear, and flow